 For more information about these reports, see our article which further outlines why CBD lab reports are important and how to read them.

 If you've found a brand which passes the above audit, then you're probably good to go.
 You can take it a step further though, and look for validation from others that your choice is a good one.
-Look for product and brand reviews posted on independent, reputable sources that confirm your choice.
+Look for product and brand reviews posted on independent, reputable sources that confirm your choices.

 Knowing what to avoid can be just as important in choosing a brand.
 For that reason, we've outlined some of the warning signs that you should look out for when you're doing your research.